-Medical case management services must be provided by trained professionals, including both medically credentialed and other health care staff who provide a range of client-centered services that result in a coordinated care plan which links clients to medical care, psychosocial, and other services.
-These services ensure timely and coordinated access to medically appropriate levels of health and support services and continuity of care, through an ongoing assessment/reassessment of the client and other key family members' needs and personal support systems.
+Medical case management services are a range of client-centered services that link clients with health care, psychosocial ,and other services provided by trained professionals, including both medically credentialed and other health care staff.
+The coordination and follow up of medical treatments are a component of medical case management.
+These services ensure timely and coordinated access to medically appropriate levels of health and support services and continuity of care through ongoing assessment of the client and other key family members' needs and personal support systems.
 Medical Case Managers must meet Newark EMA Standards of Care.

-Medical case management may also include the provision of treatment counseling to ensure readiness for, and adherence to, complex HIV/AIDS treatment.
+Medical case management includes the provision of treatment adherence counseling to ensure readiness for, and adherence to, complex HIV/AIDS treatment.

-Key activities include: (1) initial assessment of service needs; (2) development of a comprehensive, individualized service plan; (3) coordination of services required to implement the plan; (4) continuous client monitoring to assess the efficacy of the plan; and (5) periodic re-evaluation and adaptation of the plan, at least every 6 months, as necessary during the enrollment of the client.
+Key activities include: (1) initial assessment of service needs; (2) development of a comprehensive, individualized service plan; (3) coordination of services required to implement the plan; (4) client monitoring to assess the efficacy of the plan; and (5) periodic reevaluation and adaptation of the plan, at least every 6 months, as necessary over the life of the client.
+It includes client-specific advocacy and review of utilization of services.
+This includes all types of case management, including face-to-face, telephone, and any other forms of communication.

-OUTPATIENT SUBSTANCE ABUSE SERVICES
+SUBSTANCE ABUSE SERVICES (OUTPATIENT)

 Substance abuse services (outpatient) are medical or other treatment and/or counseling to address substance abuse problems (i.e., alcohol and/or legal and illegal drugs) in an outpatient setting by a physician or under the supervision of a physician, or by other qualified personnel.
+They include limited support of acupuncture services to HIV-positive clients provided the client has received a written referral from his or her primary health care provider and the service is provided by certified or licensed practitioners and/or programs, wherever State certification or licensure exists.